 Clothes that were ripped off prisoners still lay cast away on the ground.

-Craters, where there was once mass graves, are everywhere.
+Craters, where there were once mass graves, are everywhere.

 There is a big tree in the middle of the grounds marked with a sign that says “Killing Tree.”
 This is the tree where the Khmer Rouge soldiers would kill babies by hitting them against it while their mothers watched before they were in turn then killed.

-It was heartbreaking to hear.
+It is heartbreaking to hear.
 Travelers from all over the world leave colorful string bracelets as a sign of remembrance.
 It’s a powerful sight seeing fence posts lined with hundreds of them.

-This was a mass grave where 450 victims were found.
+This is a mass grave where 450 victims were found.